-Open set recognition is what happens when negative classes that are ill-sampled or not sampled at all during training appear in system operation or testing.
+Open set recognition happens when negative classes, that are ill-sampled or not sampled at all during training, appear in system operation or testing.
 Vision and machine learning researchers have made great progress and are tackling bigger and bigger datasets, but have done so in a closed set paradigm.
 As we reduce the assumptions and controls and move toward real problems, we must face up to the fact that while we may sample tens of thousands of positive classes, we cannot sample all possible negatives – our world is effectively open and we need to embrace its openness.

-UCCSfaces is a database of unconstrained face images captured at a distance of ~100 meters.
+UCCSfaces is a database of unconstrained facial images captured at a distance of approximately 100 meters.
 This database provides the face images and the protocol for various challenge problems such as open set recognition, face clustering, re-identification etc.